po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/04-Day/04-Day-LessonPlan.md

 * In a separate tab, run `mongod`.

-* Open your Chrome Dev Tools > Application and demonstrate that the service worker has been registered, installed, and that the service worker is caching files.
+* Open your Chrome Dev Tools > Application and demonstrate that the service worker has been registered and installed.

   * When our app launches, it registers and installs the service worker.